itsgopi/whatsupdoc/README.md

 13. verify if accessing ELB's public dns url reaches the webpages

+14. Run load balance traffic testing (curl-loader) on any linux based machine.
+    Update the URL in the conf file before running.
-14. Run load balance traffic testing (curl-loader) and check the cloudwatch metrics to see if both webserver instances are load shared
+	Check the cloudwatch metrics to see if both webserver instances are load shared

      ./curl-loader -f bulk.conf